How to protect your assets before marriage in the UK

 Parties entering into the marriage may have inherited assets or simply accrued them over many years before getting married.

-But can these pre-marital assets be protected in the event of a divorce?
+But can these pre-marital assets be protected in the event of a divorce and if so, how can it be done?

 How does the court look at pre-marital assets?